tolauwae/phd-thesis/src/oop/oop.typ

 Often microcontrollers do not have enough memory to run an additional debugger alongside the application.
 By using out-of-place debugging, this is no longer necessary.
 The microcontroller only needs to run a minimal stub to receive a handful of debugging instructions to instrument the runtime.

+#figure(
+  image("../placeholder.png", height: 30%),
+  caption: [Schematic showing the concept of out-of-place debugging with all the involved components.]
+)<oop:fig:oop-definition>